Malcolm Bailey (footballer, born 1950): Later career

 Bailey signed with Telford United, also of the Alliance Premier League, for the 1983–84 campaign.
 He signed for Hyde United in 1984, making his debut in a 4–1 win over Southport.
 He spent just half a season with the club, making 21 appearances in all competitions.

 Personal life

-As well as his footballing career, Bailey worked in the engineering trade.
+In addition to his footballing career, Bailey worked in the engineering trade.
 His son, Michael (born 1985), also played for Altrincham.